rhocela/wisdom-walk/docs/part-2/day-14.md

 title: "Day 14: Wrestling with God"
 ---

-# Theme 14 – Wrestling with God: Jacob's Transformation
+# Wrestling with God: Jacob's Transformation

 **Chronological Setting:** Peniel - Jacob's night of wrestling and transformation